 Brief Introduction to NAS Anatomy

 A key to the nature of network-attached storage is the dedication to the tasks of file-storing and backup.
-NAS serves for storing your data, not for processing it.
+NAS servers for storing your data, not for processing it.
 Although it is technically possible to run some server software on a NAS, it is not fit for this task.

 A typical NAS comes with a simple, somewhat slow processor unit, a stripped-down version of a server OS, and a lot of hard disk space organized in virtual (logical) drives.
 Main storage units on a NAS are standard hard disks, much like in the common servers.